Culture of Malta: Phoenicians

 The Phoenicians inhabited the Maltese Islands from around 700 BCE, and made extensive use of their sheltered harbours.
 By 480 BCE, with the ascendancy of Carthage in the western Mediterranean, Malta became a Punic colony.
 Phoenician origins have been suggested for the Maltese people and their customs since 1565.
 A genetic study carried out by geneticists Spencer Wells and Pierre Zalloua of the American University of Beirut argued that more than 50% of Y-chromosomes from Maltese men may have Phoenician origins.

-However, it is noted that this study is not peer reviewed and is contradicted by major peer reviewed studies, which prove that the Maltese share common ancestry with Southern Italians, having negligible genetic input from the Eastern Mediterranean or North Africa.

 Algerian legend claims that the ancestors of the present Maltese, together with the first Algerians, fled from their original homeland of Aram, with some choosing to settle in Malta and others in North Africa, which would suggest that the prototypical Maltese culture had Aramaean origins.
 Another tradition suggests that the Maltese are descended from shepherd tribes who fled Bethlehem in the face of an advancing enemy, set sail from Jaffa, and settled in Malta.
 There is also some evidence that at least one North African tribe, the Oulad Said, claim that they share common ancestry with the Maltese.